-Once you get your first smartphone, cellular data, mobile data, or whatever you want to call it, becomes a requirement.
+Once you own a smartphone, mobile data or the internet becomes a necessity.
 Having no access to Google Maps, Flipboard, or any other way to stay in touch with friends and family until you lose your internet connection is a terrifying realization.

-In other words, when Android’s mobile data service goes down, it’s catastrophic.
+In other words, it is catastrophic when your Android cellular data service comes down.
 Problems with your ISP (Internet Service Provider) service from AT&T, an expired AT&T Data plan, incorrectly adjusted network settings on your phone, or an issue with the iPhone itself may be to blame for the problem.

 Here is how you can turn on and off airplane mode on android and iPhone devices:

 Turn On Airplane Mode on Android Via Settings